swt30/thesis/chapters/04-heating/04-heating.md

 | Visual/thermal opacity ratio | $γ$ | 0.01 |
 | Atmosphere/envelope transition pressure | $P_\mathrm{surf}$ | 100$\,$bar |

 : Default values used in the parameter exploration.
-By "free" we mean that the opacity is left to increase into the atmosphere according to the atmospheric temperature and pressure (@eq:opacity) rather than kept fixed. {#tbl:default-values}
+By "free" I mean that the opacity is left to increase into the atmosphere according to the atmospheric temperature and pressure (@eq:opacity) rather than kept fixed. {#tbl:default-values}

 ##### Opacity and opacity ratio